Vertigo is a sensation of motion or spinning that is often described as dizziness.

 There are two types of vertigo:

-- Peripheral vertigo occurs if there is a problem with the part of the inner ear that controls balance (vestibular labyrinth or semicircular canals) or with the vestibular nerve, which connects the inner ear to the brainstem.
+- Peripheral vertigo: The problem is due to the part of the inner ear that controls balance.
+These areas are called the vestibular labyrinth or semicircular canals.
+The problem may also involve the vestibular nerve, which connects the inner ear to the brainstem.

-- Central vertigo occurs if there is a problem in the brain, particularly in the brainstem or the back part of the brain (cerebellum).
+- Central vertigo: This type is due to a problem in the brain, usually in the brainstem or the back part of the brain (cerebellum).

 - Injury (such as head injury)

 - Pressure on the vestibular nerve, usually from a noncancerous tumor such as a meningioma or schwannoma)

 Central vertigo may be caused by:

 - Certain drugs such as anticonvulsants, aspirin, and alcohol

 The main symptom is a sensation that you or the room is moving or spinning.
 The spinning sensation may cause nausea and vomiting.